Qasim-Hassan/Blog-site/README.md

 ## How to run

-Clone the repository and then navigate to both the "frontend" and the "backend" directories at a time, and then type:
+Clone the repository and then navigate to the "backend" directory in "Ver-1.0" inside your terminal, and run:

 <pre>npm install</pre>